Rate Information, Cases + FAQs

 SJW has an excellent track record of operating an efficient utility.
 Over the last five years, SJW’s operating costs (including operations, maintenance, purchased power, and administrative expenses), as a percentage of overall costs, have decreased.
 The number of customers served per employee has remained relatively stable over the last 20 years.
-The company’s non-revenue water loss (volume not billed as a result of leaks, theft, firefighting, and water quality activities) of less than seven percent remains one of the industry’s lowest.
+The company’s non-revenue water loss (volume not billed as a result of leaks, theft, firefighting, and water quality activities) of less than 7 percent remains one of the industry’s lowest.

 Where does my dollar go?

 About half of every dollar received from customers goes to cover costs that are beyond the control of SJW in the form of taxes and water supply costs.
 Other major cost drivers are shown below.

 Water Supply Costs (40 cents) - This portion includes costs from the Santa Clara Valley Water District for both the purchase of treated water and the charge to extract groundwater from the underground aquifer.

 Operating Costs (22 cents) - Your 22 cents go toward “keeping the lights on” — literally and figuratively — by funding operations, maintenance, purchased power and administrative expenses.

 System Improvements (22 cents) - Water infrastructure health is a major issue across the country, with our national drinking water infrastructure recently receiving a D grade from the American Society of Civil Engineers.
 One of the reasons for that is many municipalities allow pipes and systems to continue service past their recommended end of life.
 SJW works to avoid such issues by continually looking for ways to refresh its systems and improve your water service.
 This portion covers the depreciation expense and the cost of the loans to finance water system improvements.

 Taxes and Fees (7 cents) - Everybody has to pay them.
 This includes federal, state and local taxes.